zorael/kameloso/README.md

 ### Display settings

-**kameloso**'s uses [terminal ANSI colouring](https://en.wikipedia.org/wiki/ANSI_escape_code#3-bit_and_4-bit), and text colours are by default set to go well with dark terminal backgrounds.
-If you have a bright background, text may be difficult to read (e.g. white on white), depending on your terminal emulator.
+The bot uses [terminal ANSI colouring](https://en.wikipedia.org/wiki/ANSI_escape_code#3-bit_and_4-bit), and text colours are by default set to go well with dark terminal backgrounds.
+If you instead have a bright background, text may be difficult to read (e.g. white on white), depending on your terminal emulator.
 If so, try passing the `--bright` argument, and/or modify the configuration file to enable `brightTerminal` under `[Core]`.
-If only some colours work, try limiting colouring to those by disabling `extendedColours`, also under `[Core]`.
+If only some colours work, try limiting colouring to only those by disabling `extendedColours`, also under `[Core]`.
 If one or more colours are still too dark or too bright even with the right `brightTerminal` setting, please refer to your terminal appearance settings.

 An alternative is to disable colours entirely with `--monochrome`.